reinarpg/reinarpg-bot/docs/api.md

 #### bot.registry

 Instance of minecraft-data used by the bot.
-Pass this to constructors that expect an instance of minecraft-data, such as prismarine-block.
+Pass this to constructors that expect an instance of minecraft-data, such as reinarpg-block.

 #### bot.world

 A sync representation of the world.
-Check the doc at http://github.com/PrismarineJS/prismarine-world
+Check the doc at http://github.com/PrismarineJS/reinarpg-world

 ##### world "blockUpdate" (oldBlock, newBlock)